GDP-ADMIN/glchat-sdk/libs/gllm-plugin/PIPELINE.md

     - Check the available chatbots — you should see a chatbot configured with the new pipeline based on config.yaml.
     - Interact with the chatbot to ensure that it responds using the registered pipeline.

+    This confirms that the new pipeline has been successfully integrated into GLChat.

 `state.py`
 ```python
 from enum import StrEnum